Article 1: An egg a day keeps the doctor away? (Ecuador)

 What’s it about?

-This was a randomised controlled trial where the researchers identified children with septic shock in paediatric ED and ICU in a tertiary hospital in northern India, and compared intravenous fluid boluses of 40-60mL/kg per hour in 20mL/kg aliquots delivered over 15-20 minutes versus over 5-10 minutes.
-Primary outcomes were the need for mechanical ventilation and/or impaired oxygenation.
+This was a randomised controlled trial in which the researchers identified children with septic shock in a paediatric ED and ICU in a tertiary hospital in northern India and compared intravenous fluid boluses of 40-60mL/kg per hour in 20mL/kg aliquots delivered over 15-20 minutes versus over 5-10 minutes.
+The primary outcomes were the need for mechanical ventilation and/or impaired oxygenation.
 There were several other secondary objectives.

 Subjects were aged 9 months to 12 years and included children with suspected infection with two or more clinical signs of decreased perfusion.
 They excluded children with dengue, malaria, severe anaemia, severe malnutrition, primary cardiac illness, those on non-invasive ventilation before developing shock, those who had already received fluids or inotropes, and those with contraindications to central line insertion.